Display a map

 Call MainScreen inside MainActivity class

 1. Open the app > kotlin+java > com.example.app > MainActivity.kt.
-Delete all lines of code except for the package declaration (the first line) and the MainActivity class definition.
+Delete all lines of code in the file.
+Then add the package declaration, import statements, and the MainActivity class.

 MainActivity.kt